oriionn/mysticord/README.md

 # Mysticord
 This is a Discord bot that is added in dm and lets you meet people randomly.
-This project was made as part of the Summer of Making, for the Converge which consists in making a bot.
+This project was made for Summer of Making and Converge (YSWSs of HackClub).

 To test the bot, go to the Discord [Mysticord](https://discord.gg/q8Ra9vWJAV).

-The Discord will be down when the event manager contacts me.

 <details>
     <summary>Click for an awesome information</summary>